tonqa/JustType/README.md

 * **Performance:** This implementation uses the default UIKit text navigation provided by UITextInput protocol of UITextView and UITextField, which is of course very fast.
 * **Compatiblity:** This framework is compatible with iOS 6 and 7.
 It builds on the default UIKit.
 If the keyboard handling in later iOS versions changes the keyboard gestures extension just stops working.
 That's why this should not be any critical for apps used in production.
 In fact we have a demo app called *'Just Type'* in the App Store ourselves.
-* **Extendability**: The keyboard and UITextInput extensions are easily extendable for developers (e.g. the behavior for other languages could easily be modified).
+* **Extendability**: The keyboard and UITextInput extensions are easily extendable for developers (e.g. the behavior for gestures could easily be modified).
 We in fact encourage you to contribute to this project.

 Usage